Unsecured business loans: a smart choice to consider

 MOTO 360 2nd Generation review: A premium design

 Whether you are thinking of starting a new business or expanding one, unsecured business loans would be a wise choice to consider.
 As we all agree, funding is one of the most critical drivers for any business to thrive.
-Luckily for entrepreneurs, the year 2016 comes with healthy competition between traditional banks and online financial institutions.
+Traditional banks and online financial institutions compete healthily in 2016, which benefits entrepreneurs.
 This encounter means alternative finance could make lending rates lower than in earlier years.

 As entrepreneurs and startup businesses emerge, demand for loans is also at its peak.
-Small business finance has never been more accessible with establishing institutions like Kabbage, RapidAdvance, Accion, and many other non-traditional financial institutions.
-Loan rates for small business have declined considerably as non-traditional banks become engaged with startup projects in providing business capital.
+Institutions like Kabbage, RapidAdvance, and Accion have made small business financing easier.
+Non-traditional banks are providing business capital for startup projects at lower loan rates.
 These third-party financial businesses offer secured loans and unsecured business loan options.

 What is an unsecured business loan?

-One of the fast business loan alternatives is the unsecured business loan.
-The unsecured business loan option is funding given and supported by the borrower’s creditworthiness rather than any collateral or property.
+One of the easiest business loan alternatives is the unsecured business loan.
+With an unsecured business loan, collateral isn't necessary.
+It's approved based on the borrower's creditworthiness rather than any collateral or property.

-Borrowers should generally have very high credit ratings to be approved a line of credit.
+Borrowers should have very high credit ratings to be approved by a line of credit.
 They are also called signature loans or personal loans.
 Acquiring a credit card is a good example.
 Unsecured business loans do not require collateral, which suggests lenders take risks in granting them.
-Therefore, interest rates, in some cases, could be high.
+Therefore, interest rates, sometimes, could be high.
 As the sole proprietor of a business, an unsecured business loan is an easy option to consider.
 In other cases, the interest rates on unsecured business loans have a fixed APR.

 When to consider unsecured business loans

-Working capital loans backed by collateral have increased the rate of startup projects and have improved business expansions.
+A third-party loan can help you start a new business or expand an existing one.
+Working capital loans has increased the rate of startup projects and has improved business expansions.
 Unsecured loans continue to strengthen business finance solutions.
-It has become an alternative for business startup loans for entrepreneurs who do not have collateral in obtaining funding for their businesses.
-Business ideas should always be kept alive!
-Funding them without collateral is also great but has its negatives and positives.
+Entrepreneurs without collateral can use it instead of business startup loans.
+We should always keep business ideas alive!
+Funding business without collateral is also great, but has its negatives and positives.

 Advantages of Unsecured Business Loans

-If you have acquired an unsecured business loan, but the business is not going as planned, you could file for bankruptcy.
+• If you have gained an unsecured business loan, but the business is not going as planned, you could file for bankruptcy.
 The court most likely will relieve you from paying back the loan.

 Disadvantages of Unsecured Business Loans

-It is challenging to acquire an unsecured business loan if you don’t have good credit.
+• It is challenging to get an unsecured business loan if you don’t have good credit.

-If your business startup relies on unsecured business loans for funding, any default could affect your business's credit ratings.
+Missed payments on unsecured loans can affect your business credit rating.
 It is, therefore, imperative to keep track of payments as a positive way to improve your creditworthiness.

 Enoch Antwi